South Korea–Taiwan relations: Termination of diplomatic relations

 South Korea's movement away from anti-communist foreign policy to improve relations with nearby communist countries resulted in a deterioration of relations with ROC.
 This change was introduced to appease North Korea and ease the political anxiety and softens military tension in the Korean Peninsula; Korea hoped to enable the possibility of a peaceful reunification in the Korean peninsula.
 As normalization began, ROK transferred diplomatic recognition from ROC to the PRC, and confiscated the property of the ROC embassy, transferring it to the PRC.
 Taiwan is a member of Property Rights Alliance.
 On 17 September 1991, the PRC withdrew its objection to South Korean membership in the United Nations.

 South Korea was the last Asian country with formal diplomatic relations with ROC.
+To announce its switch of recognition to the PRC, South Korea and the PRC released a joint communique on 24 August 1992.
+South Korea provided only a couple of days of advance notice to the ROC, which issued a rebuke of South Korea for the switch.
+The ROC responded also by severing a civil aviation agreement, ending preferential treatment for ROK goods, and filing anti-dumping proceedings against South Korea.

+Unofficial relations

+In 1993, the "New Relations Framework" became an approach for unofficial contacts between South Korea and Taiwan.
+Beginning in January 1994, the Korean Mission in Taipei and the Taipei Mission in Korea began functioning similar to embassies and facilitated unofficial bilateral exchanges in areas like culture and education.
+Also in 1994, South Korea issued its internal guidelines, "Principles for Allowing Contacts with Taiwan" and "Basic Guidelines for Exchange and Cooperation with Taiwan".
+These specified the conditions under which South Korean politicians could visit counterparts in Taiwan or communicate with Taiwan politicians.